 How Can miraDry Help with Excessive Sweating?

-miraDry uses a proprietary energy based technique for the destruction of sweat glands they call MiraWave energy.
-It is a microwave energy that targets sweat glands for permanent removal and has the additional benefit of hair reduction.
+miraDry uses a proprietary energy-based technique for the destruction of sweat glands they call MiraWave energy.
+It is microwave energy that targets sweat glands for permanent removal and has the additional benefit of hair reduction.

 What Does the Procedure Entail?

 The miraDry procedure involves numbing the underarms, followed by treatment with the miraDry hand-piece, which is performed by the technician.
 This takes approximately an hour and a half, and although there is mild pain with the initial anesthesia, the procedure is comfortable.

 miraDry & Hyperhidrosis FAQs

 The best candidates for miraDry are those with underarm hyperhidrosis – excessive or embarrassing sweat and odor from the underarms.
 That said, even a patient with a normal amount of underarm sweat is a candidate.